 Acer, Asus and Lenovo will reportedly begin selling ultrabooks equipped with Intel’s fast and versatile Thunderbolt I/O port, which combines DisplayPort and PCI Express, during the second quarter of 2012.
 DigiTimes said mostly high-end computers will adopt Thunderbolt this year since it now costs more than $20 to add Thunderbolt connectivity to a computer.
 Apple was one of the first companies to adopt Thunderbolt and it currently equips a number of its computers and displays with the technology.
 A recent patent filing also suggested Apple may begin using Thunderbolt in iOS devices, too.

-- Surprise stimulus checks are coming in 14 states – see if you get one
+- Fourth stimulus check is coming for Christmas – find out if you get one

 - Where’s my stimulus check?
 Everything you need to know, and what comes next (December 2021)